How to Make Money Blogging: What Actually Works

 How long does it take to make money blogging?

 Most bloggers see their first income between month 6 and 12.
-Affiliate marketing can generate revenue sooner if you’re writing product-focused content.
+Affiliate marketing can generate revenue sooner if you write product-focused content.
 Display ads require 10,000+ monthly sessions to be meaningful.
-My first $100 month took 4 months.
-My first $1,000 month took about 14 months.
+On average, it takes 22 months to earn consistent income and about 4 years to reach full-time income.
 The compounding effect kicks in after you have 50+ quality articles driving organic traffic.

 How much money can you realistically make from a blog?

-Income varies wildly by niche and monetization strategy.
-A blog with 50,000 monthly visitors in a tech or finance niche can earn $3,000-8,000/month through affiliate marketing.
+Income varies by niche and strategy.
+A blog with 50,000 monthly visitors in tech or finance can earn $3,000-8,000/month through affiliate marketing.
 Display ads alone might bring $500-1,500 for the same traffic.
-Digital products and services push those numbers higher but require more upfront work.
-I’ve seen blogs go from $0 to $5,000/month within 18 months with the right niche and consistency.
+Top earners in high-value niches make $10,000-30,000+/month.
+The average across all bloggers is much lower because most quit within the first year.

 Do I need a lot of traffic to make money blogging?

 Not with affiliate marketing.
 A focused blog with 5,000 monthly visitors in a high-value niche can earn more than a general blog with 50,000 visitors.
-It’s about matching search intent with well-placed recommendations.
-One reader searching “best WordPress hosting” is worth more than a hundred reading a general tech news post.
+One reader searching “best WordPress hosting” is worth more than a hundred reading general news.
 Traffic volume matters most for display ad revenue.

 Is blogging still profitable with AI content everywhere?

 Yes, but only if you bring genuine expertise and first-hand experience.
-Generic AI-generated content won’t rank or build trust.
-Google’s E-E-A-T guidelines reward practitioners who share real results, real tools, and real opinions.
-AI content has actually raised the bar, which means blogs by real practitioners are more valuable than ever because they’re harder to replicate.
+AI-generated generic content does not rank well or build trust.
+Google’s E-E-A-T guidelines reward practitioners who share real results and opinions.
+The bar is higher, which actually favors experienced bloggers over content farms.

 Affiliate marketing vs display ads: which should I start with?

 Start with affiliate marketing.
 It earns more per visitor and teaches you to write content that converts.
-You can earn commissions with just a few hundred monthly visitors if your content targets buyer-intent keywords.
-Add display ads (Mediavine, Raptive) once you hit 25,000-50,000 monthly sessions.
-Most successful bloggers eventually use both, but affiliates should come first.
+You can earn commissions with just a few hundred monthly visitors targeting buyer-intent keywords.
+Add display ads once you hit 25,000-50,000 monthly sessions.
+Most successful bloggers eventually use both.

 How many blog posts do I need before making money?

-Quality matters more than quantity, but you need a minimum content base.
 Aim for 30-50 well-researched posts in your first 6 months.
 Each post should target a specific keyword and solve a real problem.
-I’ve seen blogs with 40 excellent posts outperform blogs with 200 mediocre ones.
-Focus on building topical authority in 2-3 content clusters rather than publishing randomly across topics.
+Quality matters more than quantity.
+Blogs with 40 excellent posts outperform blogs with 200 mediocre ones.
+Focus on building topical authority in 2-3 content clusters.

 How much does it cost to start a money-making blog?

-The minimum investment is hosting ($3-7/month) and a domain (~$10/year).
-That’s about $50 for your first year.
-Budget $0-50 for a premium WordPress theme if you want one.
-Everything else, including keyword research tools, email marketing, and analytics, has free tiers that work fine when you’re starting out.
-Don’t buy courses or expensive tools until your blog is earning money to justify them.
+The minimum is hosting ($3-7/month) and a domain (~$10/year), so about $50 for the first year.
+A premium WordPress theme is optional ($0-50).
+Free tiers exist for keyword research tools, email marketing, and analytics.
+Do not buy courses or expensive tools until your blog earns money to justify them.